-- 3. By virtue of paragraph 6(10) of the Scheme, the Executive Counsel must deliver a Formal Complaint to the Conduct Committee of the Board against a Member liable to disciplinary proceedings under paragraph 4(1) of the Scheme if, having conducted such investigation as they think necessary and having reviewed any written representations submitted by the Member, they consider that two tests are satisfied, namely: - a. that there is a realistic prospect that a Disciplinary Tribunal will make an Adverse Finding against a Member (the "evidential test"); and - b. that a hearing is desirable in the public interest (the "public interest test").
-An Adverse Finding is defined in paragraph 2(1) of the Scheme as: "a finding by a Disciplinary Tribunal that a Member has committed an act of misconduct, or has failed to comply with any of his or its obligations under paragraphs 13(1) or 13(2)." - 4.
-Both tests must be satisfied before the duty to deliver a Formal Complaint arises.
-Paragraph 6(13) of the Scheme makes clear that if the Executive Counsel considers that either test is not satisfied, they cannot deliver a Formal Complaint. - 5.
+- 3. By virtue of paragraph 6(9) of the Scheme, the Executive Counsel must deliver a Formal Complaint to the Board against a Member liable to disciplinary proceedings under paragraph 4(3) of the Scheme if, having conducted such investigation as he thinks necessary and having reviewed any written representations submitted by the Member, he considers that two tests are satisfied, namely: - that there is a realistic prospect that a Disciplinary Tribunal will make an Adverse Finding against a Member (the "evidential test"); and - that a hearing is desirable in the public interest (the "public interest test").

+An Adverse Finding is defined in paragraph 2(1) of the Scheme as:

+"a finding by a Disciplinary Tribunal that a Member has committed an act of misconduct, or has failed to comply with any of his or its obligations under paragraphs 12(1) or 12(2)."

+- 4. Both tests must be satisfied before the duty to deliver a Formal Complaint arises.
+Paragraph 6(10) of the Scheme makes clear that if the Executive Counsel considers that either test is not satisfied, he cannot deliver a Formal Complaint. - 5.
 Every case is different and must be assessed on its own facts and merits.
 The assessment must be careful, fair, independent, impartial and objective.
 It must exclude personal views about disability, gender identity, race, religion or belief, political views, sex and sexual orientation.
 There must be no improper or undue influence from any source.